-A similar attempt to extend the definition of cognition with artificial intelligence eventually concluded that computers cannot think because they could not convincingly imitate intelligent human behavior, they could not understand the symbols they manipulated, and they could not act intelligently in the world.
+A similar attempt to extend the definition of cognition with AI eventually concluded that computers cannot think because (a) they could not convincingly imitate intelligent human behavior, (b) they could not understand the symbols they manipulated, and (c) they could not act intelligently in the world.
 Applying these criteria to small groups, however, suggests that groups can think as entities distinct from their individual human members.
-Many people became accustomed to considering computers as potential cognitive agents during the half century in which the claims of artificial intelligence were debated.
+Many people became accustomed to considering computers as potential cognitive agents during the half century in which the claims of AI were debated.
 Perhaps this receptivity to a broader definition of cognition can now be transferred to human group cognition, even as it has been denied to computers.

-Cognition by the group should be looked at as a unit of analysis, both because individual thought is derived in crucial ways from group cognition and because the meaning created by groups often makes sense only within the group-discourse context as the analytic unit.
-Group discourse is thus seen as an important source of shared meaning and as the locus of collaborative cognitive processes.
-This provides an evocative framework for conceptualizing computer-supported collaborative learning and cooperative work.
+It is important to look at cognition by the group as a unit of analysis, both because individual thought is derived in crucial ways from group cognition and because the meaning created by groups often only makes sense within the group discourse context as the analytic unit.
+The group discourse is thus seen as an important source of shared meaning and as the locus of collaborative cognitive processes.
+This provides an evocative framework for conceptualizing CSCW and CSCL.